oasci/pitt-biosc1540-2024s/biosc1540/syllabus/grading.md

 If you submit every assignment on time, the extra credit is worth 2% of your total grade&mdash;equal to a bump to the next highest letter grade if you are close.
 Thus, I will not round up any final grades.

+## Drop policy

+Each student will be allowed to drop one quiz.

 ## Midterm grades

 Midterm grades will be calculated based on the percentage of total possible points at that time.